flumeapp/help.flumeapp.com/views/conversations/list.md

 To mute/un-mute a conversation:

 - Right-click a conversation, then select <kbd>Mute/Unmute Conversation</kbd> from the contextual menu.
-- When selecting a conversation using the [keyboard arrows](/misc/keyboard-shortcuts.md), use the <kbd>Conversation > Mute/Unmute Conversation</kbd> macOS Menu Bar item.
+- When selecting a conversation using the [keyboard arrows](/misc/keyboard-shortcuts.md), use the <kbd>Conversation > Mute/Unmute Conversation</kbd> Menu Bar item.
 - When viewing the conversation's [messages](/views/conversations/messages.md), use the <kbd>Mute/Unmute Conversation</kbd> option under the <img src="/views/assets/actions-menu.png" width="20" height="20" /> button in the title bar.
 - Tap the Mute <img src="/views/assets/mute.png" width="20" height="20" /> or Unmute <img src="/views/assets/mute-active.png" width="20" height="20" /> button in the [Touch Bar.](/misc/touchbar.md)